 Project Innovation + Advantages:

-UIUC is working to convert sugarcane and sorghum--already 2 of the most productive crops in the world--into dedicated bio-oil crop systems.
+The University of Illinois, Urbana-Champaign (UIUC) is working to convert sugarcane and sorghum—already 2 of the most productive crops in the world—into dedicated bio-oil crop systems.
 Three components will be engineered to produce new crops that have a 50% higher yield, produce easily extractable oils, and have a wider growing range across the U.S. This will be achieved by modifying the crop canopy to better distribute sunlight and increase its cold tolerance.
 By directly producing oil in the shoots of these plants, these biofuels could be easily extracted with the conventional crushing techniques used today to extract sugar.

 If successful, UIUC's project will enable some of the most productive crops to be grown for biofuels in new climates and on land unsuited to food crops.
 This could lead to more large-scale production of renewable biofuels to replace petroleum-based fuels.

 The transportation sector accounts for nearly all of our petroleum imports.
 Providing an advanced biofuels alternative to petroleum will allow the U.S. to reduce these imports, improving our energy independence.

 More than 25% of all greenhouse gas emissions in the U.S. come from the transportation sector.
 Because plants naturally absorb carbon dioxide as they grow, the level of greenhouse gas emissions from biofuels is less than half that of petroleum fuels.

 The U.S. imports nearly $1 billion in petroleum each day, accounting for the single largest factor in our trade balance with the rest of the world.
 Biofuels can be produced domestically, allowing us to keep more dollars at home.